 Import definitions

-With the Spend Cloud it is possible to automatically add data such as creditors, general ledger accounts, cost units, cost centers and employees at the touch of a button.
+With Spend Cloud, it's possible to automatically add data such as creditors, general ledger accounts, cost units, cost centers, and employees at the click of a button.

-If you want to use this, you need to add an import definition in the menu item "Import definitions".
+If you want to use this feature, you need to add an import definition in the "Import Definition" menu section.

 1. Name